 By Guest Blogger: Richard Laycock, Insurance Expert at finder.com.au

 Australians are heading overseas for cosmetic surgery in record numbers.
-In fact, a recent survey found that in 2017, roughly 500,000 people have planned to head abroad to get some work done.
-And for 3% of us, it won’t be the first time.
+In fact, a recent survey found that in 2017, roughly 500,000 people planned to head abroad to get some work done.
+And for 3% of us, it won’t be the first time!

-But while heading abroad for cosmetic surgery may seem like a good way to cut down on costs, you need to consider the pros and cons of going overseas for treatment, especially because it may not be as ideal as it seems.
+But while heading abroad for cosmetic surgery may seem like a good way to cut down on costs, you need to consider the pros & cons of overseas cosmetic surgery, especially because it may not be as ideal as it seems.

 The major benefit of going overseas to receive medical treatment is that you’re likely to pay less for your procedure than you would at home in Australia.
 In recent years, various insurers have entered the cosmetic tourism market and have begun to offer various levels of cover.